chanan/AkkaGuice/README.md

 ### Top Level Actors Versus Per Request Actors

 An actor marked with the @Singleton annotation will return the same ActorRef from Guice.
 If the Actor is not annotated as a @Singleton, a new ActorRef will be returned each time.
-Also, the actor will be registered in AkkaGuice's PropsContext (See below: "On Demand Creation of Actors").
+Also, a non-singleton actor will be registered in AkkaGuice's PropsContext (See below: "On Demand Creation of Actors").

+### A Note About Usage of Singleton

+You may have the [warning in the akka documentation in the Dependancy Injection section](http://doc.akka.io/docs/akka/2.2.3/java/untyped-actors.html#Dependency_Injection) regarding using Singleton attribute.
+The warning applies to returning the same actor class.
+In the case of AkkaGuice we are returning the same ActorRef.
+This still allows Akka to restart the actor if needed.

 ### Actors in Controllers

 As mention above, when the annotation does not have a name, Actors are bound to ActorRefs with a name of the class if there are no collision.
-Otherwise they are bound to a Name of the fully qualified name.
+Otherwise they are bound to a name of the fully qualified class name.
 For example, in the sample app in the Application controller the HelloActor is injected with the fully qualified name as two HelloActors exist in the project: